Arulprasath36/WhatsUp_Development/README.md

 # WhatsUp_Development
-This repository is tcreated for learning about github
+This repository is created for learning about github